ocean-tracking-network/biologging_standardization/templates/fields/axes.md

-## Field Name
-Axes
+# axes

 ## Definition
-Axes in which acceleration is logged.
+axes  in which acceleration is logged.

 ## Format
 Categorical (combinations of x, y, and z)